jarusll/the-logs/index.md

 date: 2022-03-24T00:00:00+05:30
 ---

+# 2022-07-09

+Made some prototypes in Godot.

+I will be using Entity Component System for my game.
+I made the interaction matrix and will fine tune it tomorrow.

+*imminent*

+# 2022-07-09

+Spent the day testing out game engines.
+It went so bad that I thought I might have to use Java swing to make my game but thanks to Godot.

 # 2022-07-08

 Java browsing perspective in Eclipse, just what I was looking for.
 Installed vim keybinds and now just have to get comfortable with eclipse keybinds.